-Positive Play aims:
+Positive Play support programme

-To allow young people a space to express and communicate feelings and difficulties in their lives, through a variety of media in constructive rather than aggressive ways and in a safe non-threatening environment.
+- to allow young people a space to express and communicate feelings and difficulties in their lives, through a variety of media in constructive rather than aggressive ways and in a safe non-threatening environment

-To help young people feel good about themselves, and raise self-esteem by providing activities that look at their strengths and by valuing what they do and making it special.
+- to help young people feel good about themselves and raise self-esteem by providing activities that look at their strengths and by valuing what they do and making it special

-To help young people acquire the complex range of life skills needed to achieve their full potential.
+- to help young people acquire the complex range of life skills needed to achieve their full potential.